 Burton

-Burton (est. 29,000 — U.S. Census Bureau, 2023 ACS) is Genesee County's second-largest city and a more economically stable suburban community southeast of Flint.
-Burton has grown modestly as some Flint residents relocated to nearby county communities without leaving the region entirely.
+Burton (est. pop.
+29,000 — U.S. Census Bureau, 2023 ACS) is Genesee County's second-largest city and a more economically stable suburban community southeast of Flint.
+Burton has grown modestly as some Flint residents relocated to nearby county communities without leaving the region.
+The 68th District Court covers Burton for misdemeanor matters.

 Grand Blanc Township and City

-Grand Blanc Township and the City of Grand Blanc are southeastern Genesee County communities with more affluent character than Flint.
-Grand Blanc is home to General Motors Proving Ground and has a more stable employment base tied to automotive and healthcare industries.
-Court filing rates here are substantially lower than in Flint.
+Grand Blanc Township and the City of Grand Blanc are in the southeastern county with more affluent character than Flint.
+The area is home to General Motors Proving Ground and a healthcare sector employment base (Ascension Genesys Hospital).
+Grand Blanc has low crime rates and stable, long-tenure residential patterns distinctly different from the Flint urban core.
+Property records here are reliable current-address indicators.

 Common search scenarios

-ICHAT statewide covers Genesee County.
-MiCourt for the 7th Circuit for felony and civil history.
+Run ICHAT for statewide context.
+MiCourt for Genesee County Circuit Court felony and civil history.
 67th District Court for Flint city misdemeanor history.
-OTIS for current state corrections supervision identification.
-Genesee County Register of Deeds for property ownership confirmation.
+OTIS for current state corrections supervision.
+Genesee County Assessor for property-based address verification — including vacancy status.
+See our guide on finding someone by name and city.

-Searching for former Flint residents who may have relocated
+Searching for a former Flint resident who may have relocated

-Run ICHAT statewide first — it covers all Michigan counties simultaneously and will surface records in whatever county the subject currently resides.
-If a Genesee-only search returns nothing but the subject is believed to still be in Michigan, Oakland County (metro Detroit) and Macomb County are the most common water crisis out-migration destinations.
-If the subject may have left Michigan, a nationwide aggregator search is the practical next step.
+Run ICHAT statewide first — it covers all Michigan counties and surfaces records in whatever county the subject now lives.
+Oakland County and Macomb County are the most common in-state relocation destinations.
+If ICHAT returns nothing and the subject may have left Michigan, a nationwide aggregator search is the practical next step.
+The aggregator address chain typically shows the relocation path, including any intermediate addresses during the crisis period.
+A relative and associate search often identifies current family locations when the subject's own address chain is fragmented by the displacement period.

 Start Here: Enter Any Name To View Records